cd1zz/cfsphishing/README.md

 ### Step 1: Deploy the Function App

 Click the button below to deploy the Function App.
 You will be prompted to select or create a resourceGroup, and provide a unique FunctionAppName.
 FunctionApp names must be unique to the world.
+Make sure the Function App deploymen is fully deployed before you initiate the Logic App deployment.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcd1zz%2Fcfsphishing%2Fmain%2Ffunctionapp_azuredeploy.json)